KERTLES/Yelp-For-Movies/journals/matthew.md

 ## September 08, 2022
     Today, we did mostly fixed the cors issue and mostly got the site to work.
 I also discovered that the Heroku doesn't apply the djwto migrations and I need to figure out how to get that to work.
 It is clear that accounts are being created, since I get the correct messages when signing up using already used credentials.

+## September 09, 2022
+    Today, we managed to get the login feature to work properly on the deployed side of the project.
+I had to make adjustments to the way the site checked the user in order for the logout and profile pages to show up.
+I will have to check with the other team members to see if anything else needs to be adjusted.
+I was suggested to move away from using Django for login functionality and exclusively use DJWTO.